 We do find that having two companion apps – the aforementioned Control and Stream – is a bit impractical: why not just combine the two?
 Either way, they both are useful for their own purposes, the former for personalizing the speakers and the latter for streaming networked music.
 However, Stream is known for acting up at times, especially with Tidal playback.

-Edifier knows all about making great-looking and sounding speakers, and the R1280DB is a fine addition to the brand’s long line of heritage receivers.
+Edifier knows all about making some of the best computer speakers, and the R1280DB is a fine addition to the brand’s long line of heritage receivers.
 Their penchant for build quality is certainly on display, with the speakers featuring a wood grain finish, vinyl wrap, and magnetic shields for protection from surrounding items.
 They’ll feel right at home on any bookshelf, while also blending nicely on any entertainment center.
 More enticing than the design is the sound quality, which is ideal for multiple media formats (e.g. music, movies, and games), thanks to its superb mids and highs.
 Bluetooth connection is another bonus, letting you pair the speakers with multiple computing devices.

 You’ll just want to be mindful of listening at high volumes since that can create distortion.
 The low end won’t blow you away either, so bass lovers looking to shake their game room with explosions may want to look at other models on this list.